Magicalbananapi/GravityLib/README.md

 - Special gravity effects for swimming and riptide such that swimming in zero gravity unlocks the pitch rotation of the camera.
 - Gravity Fields to apply gravity.
 - Per dimension config for special gravity types.
 (The required changes will probably make clothconfig unnessesary)
-- Priority levels for gravity fields (Gravity fields will override dimension specific gravity by default)
+- Priority levels for gravity fields (Gravity fields will overwrite dimension specific gravity by default)
+- Priority levels for entity gravity (Gravity fields will overwrite entity gravity by default)

 ---